Bebe’s Day Out

 Share: Centered Image

 “Maman, can I have more sausages?”
 She asked sweetly.
-The old couple smiled and the wife placed her last sausage on my daughter's plate.
-“Thank you, Ma'am.”
-Bebe smiled back whilst burying her head with its two ponytails into the hotdogs.
-I groaned inwardly, giving her a basilic look for her persistent audacity.
-She ignored my stares.
-Gen Alpha and their independent minds!
-The two sausages she had eaten before were from the plates of the old couple sitting across the table where we sat enjoying the Chef's special for the day at Finisse Restaurant.
+The old couple smiled and the wife placed her last sausage on my daughter’s plate.
+“Thank you, Ma’am.”
+Bébé smiled back whilst burying her head into the crispy hotdogs served on immaculate white China plates.
+I groaned inwardly, giving her the Medusa stare for her persistent audacity.
+She did not freeze for a moment rather she ignored my stares - Gen Alpha and their independent minds!
+The two sausages she had eaten before were from the plates of the old couple sitting across the table where we sat enjoying the Chef’s special for the day at Finisse Restaurant.
 She was unaffected by the events happening around her.
-Bebe was the shameless and brazen child of her father Pappy.
-He could walk into the president's chambers and casually ask for a glass of water without batting an eyelid.
+Bébé was the shameless and brazen child of her father, Pappy.
+He could walk into the president’s chambers and casually ask for a glass of water without batting an eyelid.

 “What did I do now Maman?
 “She asked innocently.
 I was more frustrated that I could not berate her with words as words would have failed me as always.
 It is a frustrating feeling being the dumb mother of a vivacious 5-year-old.

 “Is her father in town?”
-The couple asked me but before I could shake my head in response, Miss Can't-Keep-My-Mouth-Shut jumped in saying her father had abandoned us.
-Immediately she uttered those words, I wished I could melt like the ice-cream she was eating and evaporate into thin air.
+The couple asked me but before I could respond in the negative, Miss Can’t-Keep-My-Mouth-Shut jumped in saying her father had abandoned us.
+Immediately she uttered those words, I wished I could melt like the ice-cream she was eating and evaporate into thin air or better still, stuff three hotdogs through her fine thin lips to keep them occupied.
+Imagine saying her father abandoned us.
+I don't remember putting it like that to her.

-Pappy used to dot on me but it was my curvaceous body and alluring face that he had fallen for.
-We dated for seven years including a two-year engagement and when finally Bebe was conceived, he said he was not ready to be a father.
-But he has fathered two other children with another woman since the breakup.
-Not many normal people would want to marry a dumb woman even if she was a musical prodigy.
-Memories of how I used to croone blues at 5 Star hotels in my younger years filled my heart with melancholy.
-Now I could only write songs for celebrity artists like I used to write for Pappy.
+Pappy used to dot on me but it must have been for my curvaceous body and alluring face.
+We dated for six months and when finally Bébé was conceived, he said he was not ready to be a father.
+His words “Abort it!
+We are not ready for this”, send righteous shivers through my nerves.
+But now it is said that he has fathered two other children with another woman since the breakup.
+Funny how stories about celebrities travel fast.
+He kept a low profile but some friends in the musical industry who knew him well said he moved out of town to marry a South African and had kids with her.
+It is true that not many normal people would want to marry a dumb woman even if she was a musical prodigy.
+Memories of how I used to croone popular blues at 5-Star Hotels filled my heart with melancholy.
+I love singing but I never got my voice back since I lost it to a vocal trauma years back.
+Writing songs for artistes is a profession I had to opt for.
+I used to write for Pappy before passion got in the way of my career.

 “I’m sorry about the queue incident.”
 The old man said for the umpteenth time.
-I nodded and smiled at him and his wife, waving my hand to say it was fine but my mouth-piece, Bebe, stepped in again.
+I nodded and smiled at him, waving my hand to say it was fine but my mouth-piece, Bébé , stepped in again.

 “Mum said it’s fine!”
 She waved her hand mimicking my previous gesture.

 “You’re so lucky to have a daughter like her.
 She speaks up for you.”
-The old woman smiled at Bebe one more time as if she was a cherub that had just descended from heaven.
+The old woman smiled at Bébé one more time as if she was a cherub that had just descended from heaven.
+She had also told them that I could hear them even if I couldn't respond.
+Jumping into my space without being invited was her father's style.

 “Lucky?”
-I lamented to myself.
-Bebe has just completely embarrassed me and now she is acting autonomously as if I don't exist.
+I thought again.
+Bébé has just completely embarrassed me and now she is acting autonomously as if I don't exist.
 I wish I had not brought her for lunch on her birthday.
 I would have averted such an unlucky day.

 “See the way she stood up for you when we tried to jump the queue in front of you.
-She saved you from a fight by politely telling us jumping queues is an act of Indiscipline.”
-The old woman stroked Bebe’s ponytails like she would a horse.
-I was not comfortable with the way they were getting too close to my daughter.
-I reached for a pen in my bag to inform them of our departure but the old man’s request stopped me in my tracks.
+She saved you from a fight by politely telling us that jumping queues is an act of Indiscipline.”
+The old woman stroked Bébé’s ponytails like she was a horse.
+I was uncomfortable with the way they were getting too close to my daughter.
+I reached for a pen in my bag to inform them that we were leaving but the old man’s request stopped me in my tracks.

-It was Bebe’s fault.
-I could feel my fury discolouring my face.
+It was Bébé’s fault.
+The way she was eating I could feel my fury discolouring my face.
+They probably think we might be struggling to eat but then would a struggling mum be able to afford a meal in a restaurant at the centre of the the Island?
 I started to write on a paper that we were doing fine and did not need their support when a towering presence cast a shadow on the paper before me.
 I looked up slowly and Pappy was standing there looking as stunned as I was.

 “Meet our son, Papilo.”
 The old man announced, ignorant of the fact that a fresh storm was brewing.